paigerodeghero/ComputerGameCodingCamp/README.md

 &nbsp;
 # \*Acknowledgements\*
 First, we would like to thank our campers for participanting in the camps.
 Second, we would like to give a loud shout out to the Microsoft MakeCode Team for their all of their assistance with technical issues both during the camp and the many months before.
-Third, we would like to thank our guest speakers Peli de Halleux and Richard Knoll.
+Third, we would like to thank our guest speakers.